 [For more interesting information about the food in Medieval Italy and more delicious traditional Italian meal ideas check out our Italian Cabbage and Bean recipe post and this Three bean Minestrone Soup recipe post.]

 Tomatoes, on the other hand, are native to the Americas and were brought to Europe by explorers during the 16th century.
 Initially, tomatoes were met with suspicion in Italy due to their association with poisonous plants like belladonna.
-It took some time for tomatoes to become widely accepted and incorporated into Italian cuisine.
+It took some time for tomatoes to become widely accepted and added to Italian cookery.

 The combination of pasta and tomato sauce became popular in the late 18th century and early 19th century.
-Initially, tomato sauce was a simple preparation made with tomatoes, olive oil, and seasonings.
+Initially, tomato sauce was a simply made with tomatoes, olive oil, and seasonings.
 The addition of meat to tomato sauce, creating what is commonly known as "ragù," is believed to have originated in Naples, Italy.
-The Neapolitans started adding leftover braised meats, such as beef or pork, to their tomato sauce to enhance the flavor and make it more substantial.
+The Neapolitans started adding leftover braised meats, such as beef or pork, to their tomato sauce for extra flavour and to bulk out the meal.

 The first documented recipe for pasta with tomato sauce and meat, specifically a meat-based ragù, appeared in the early 19th century in a cookbook by Ippolito Cavalcanti, an Italian nobleman.
 This recipe marked the beginning of the widespread use of meat in tomato sauces.